 - Wage and Hour – We provide employers with strategies in wage and hour matters, with a focus on the legal requirements of the FLSA, state-specific wage and hour issues, overtime pay exemptions and legal control of overtime.
 We also represent employers in enforcement proceedings initiated by federal and state departments of labor and litigation involving both single plaintiffs and collective actions.

 - ADA and FMLA – Our attorneys work closely with employers in navigating the intricacies of the ADA and the FMLA and the relevant regulatory framework.
 We provide proactive strategies for employers to make prudent business decisions regarding sick and injured employees and to minimize the often inevitable legal exposure.

-- Immigration – Our immigration attorneys counsel multinational, foreign and domestic companies based throughout the world in industry sectors ranging from manufacturing, telecommunications, software development, e-commerce and financial services.
-We are especially experienced in handling immigration issues for researchers, scientists, engineers, computer specialists and executives who have particular needs and who warrant creative and aggressive immigration strategies.
+- Immigration – Our immigration attorneys counsel multinational, foreign, and domestic companies based throughout the world in industry sectors including manufacturing, telecommunications, software development, e-commerce, and financial services.
+We are especially experienced in handling immigration issues for researchers, scientists, engineers, computer specialists, and executives who have particular needs and who warrant creative and aggressive immigration strategies.

 - Arbitration of Grievances – For employers that are already unionized, we provide representation in grievance procedures, including investigation, attempts at resolution, and if necessary arbitration of union grievances.

 - Collective Bargaining Agreement Negotiations – We regularly advise employers faced with initial negotiations or renegotiation of expiring CBAs.
 We propose creative solutions to bargaining issues with unions and help position unionized employers for maximum flexibility in dealing with the bargaining representatives.
 We also assist employers in determining whether new workplace policies, procedures, and benefits require bargaining with the labor representative prior to implementation.